pseamusmcdonald/cs50x-programs/image-filter-program/README.md

-# Image Filter Project
+# Image Filter Program

-The starting point for this program was everything but an essentialy void helpers.c file.
+The starting point for this program was everything but an essentially void helpers.c file.
 See my contributions there.

 **Note** You may only use uncompressed, 24bit BMP images.
 Use this converter to change other images.